 3. Using MultiTouch

 MultiTouch is a paid app that enables Middle-click on Mac, MultiTouch with a ton of customizability.
-This application also lets you click with 1,2,3, and 4 fingers and loads of gestures.
+This application lets you click with 1,2,3, and 4 fingers and loads of gestures.
 The application is easy to use, and adding clicks and gestures is simple.

 Open the MultiTouch and click on + in the Trackpad tab.
 Select the gesture and then choose to middle-click as its action.
 You can select another action as per your choice and click done.
 Now, you can use the new gesture immediately.